A voice woke me out of a deep sleep.

 I sat up.

-The woods outside my bedroom window breathes with the sound of the wind in the tree tops.
+Outside my bedroom window, the woods breathed with the sound of the wind in the tree tops.

-We sleep with the windows open, so I often hear strange sounds in the night; sounds that never bothered me when we lived in the city.
-There, my mind filtered out the things I didn’t need to know, like the brawls in the alley or the occasional gunshot, but here in the country, it’s different.
+We sleep with the windows open, so I often hear strange sounds in the night.
+In the city these sounds that never bothered me.
+There, my mind filtered out the things I did not need to know, the brawls in the alley or the occasional gunshot, but in the country it is different.
 I’ve not adjusted to the sounds of country nights.

 Like that one.